AngleProtocol/angle-docs/side-products/merkl/README.md

 Merkl is free to use for liquidity providers claiming rewards.
 There is a maintenance fee of 3% applied to incentives that are sent by incentivizors.

-This fee can be waived for pools which contain some specific whitelisted tokens.
-In particular, there is no fee for incentives sent to reward pools which have agEUR or another Angle Protocol stablecoin in it.
+This fee can be waived for pools which contain some specific approved tokens.
+In particular, there are no fees for incentives sent to reward pools which have agEUR or another Angle Protocol stablecoin in it.

 ## Resources